Cabugao: Economy

 People are primarily engaged in farming and fishing.
-Cabugao, with its big poblacion, is one of the most urbanized towns in the province.
+Cabugao, with its big poblpulatn, is one of the most urbanized towns in the province.

 While it is true that many natives of the town have gone to greener pastures in other parts of the country and abroad, the number of migrants has been offset by the number of immigrants – Pangasinenses, Bataguenos, Kapampangans and Maranaos who have come for trade and commerce and have stayed here for good.

 People's organizations and non-government organizations are active in the municipality responding to the needs of the community.

 Government

+Local government

 Cabugao, belonging to the first congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The mayor, vice mayor, and councilors are elected directly by the people through an election which is held every three years.